cryptographic provenance · App Intents · MCP

 APFS sealed segments

-Append-only segment files with closure manifests. fsync + segment hash captured before signing the closure.
+Owner-restricted segment files with signed closure manifests.
+Segment hashes are captured before signing the closure.

 anti-rollback